TalaoDAO/context/vocab.md

 Specific person properties as givenName, familyName, email, jobTitle and image are required.
 Author are organizations, logo and name properties are required.

-fr : Pass d'identité.
+fr : Pass d'identité

-en : Identity pass.
+en : Identity pass

 ### Example